 After the average financial aid package is factored in, Allegheny Wesleyan College students only pay an average of $3,700 per year to cover tuition, room and board, books and other fees.

-After tuition, room and board, fees and other expenses minus all financial aid, Our Lady of Holy Cross students can expect to pay an average of under $3,000 per year.
+After tuition, room and board, fees and other expenses minus all financial aid, University of Holy Cross students can expect to pay an average of under $3,000 per year.

 With a total enrollment of about 80, students at Southeastern Baptist College will enjoy an environment free of the distractions present at many larger colleges in urban environments.
 Additionally, the college’s focus is to provide a quality education in a family-like, Christian environment.